Surb22/2022Spring_Projects/README.md

 We got the this exception: TypeError: cannot pickle '_tkinter.tkapp' object ( [reference](https://stackoverflow.com/questions/50568880/cant-pickle-tkinter-tkapp-objects-error-when-trying-to-create-multiple-instanc) )
 To overcome this problem, we had to create a separate file called utility.py with all the tkinter objects excluded and duplicate functions included(functions from the main.py file) to keep a track of the board and play the game using minimax algorithm.
 This is the reason why minimax player fails to win the game at times.

+#### Summary of how we shared the work:
+We started our project by first discussing the approach and data structure for our game.
+After that we started working on the code.
+We both equally worked on all parts of the project.
+Surbhi majorly took care of the AI player implemented with strategies and Shubhda took care of the AI player implemented using minimax.

 ### Refrences:
 https://github.com/aqeelanwar/Dots-and-Boxes